How to Fit a Door Handle to a New Door?

 Step 6.
 Attach the Latch and Face Plate

 Once you have drilled a hole for your latch, and chiseled away 1mm of material for your face plate.
 You can then slide your latch into the hole you drilled.
 The square hole on your latch should line up with your door handle holes, as in the images below.
-You can then screw the latch with face plate to your door, using screws provided.
+You can then screw the latch along with your face plate to your door, using screws provided.

 Step 7.
 Marking the Keep / Striker Plate

 Place the keep/striker plate against the door frame, so that it lines up with the door face plate.
 Once in position, mark around the striker plate.
-Also ensure you mark the striker plate hole (where the door latch slides into place).
+Ensure you mark the striker plate hole (where the door latch slides into place).
 Remove the striker plate from the door, you should now see pencil markings.

 Use a sharp knife to cut along the pencil markings.